Thomas Hagan: Assassination of Malcolm X

-When Malcolm X was shot on February 21, 1965, in the Audubon Ballroom in Washington Heights, Manhattan, New York City, Hagan was shot in the leg by one of Malcolm X's bodyguards while attempting to flee from the building.
+Malcolm X was shot on February 21, 1965, in the Audubon Ballroom in Washington Heights, Manhattan, New York City.
+Hagan was shot in the leg by one of Malcolm X's bodyguards while attempting to flee from the building.
 Hampered by his bullet wound, Hagan was grabbed by several members of the crowd who witnessed the shooting and beat him before police officers arrived and arrested Hagan at the scene.
 He later confessed to the crime but said that Thomas Johnson (Khalil Islam) and Norman 3X Butler (Muhammad Abdul Aziz), two suspects arrested at a later point in time, were not involved in the assassination.

 Hagan stated in a 1977 affidavit that he had planned the shooting with four others (Johnson and Butler not being among them) to seek revenge for Malcolm X's public criticism of Elijah Muhammad and the Nation of Islam.
 He said that one of his accomplices, William 25X Bradley, distracted Malcolm X's bodyguards by starting an argument about having been pickpocketed.
 When the bodyguards moved toward the diversion and away from Malcolm X, a man with a shotgun stepped up to him and shot him in the chest.
 After that, Hagan himself and another of his accomplices shot several rounds at Malcolm X with semi-automatic handguns.